cilium/cilium/Documentation/policy/language.rst

      query, the IP being whitelisted may differ from the one used for connections by applications.
 This is because the application will make a DNS query independent from the poll.

   #.
+When DNS lookups return many distinct IPs over time, large values of
+     ``--tofqdns-min-ttl`` may result in unacceptably slow policy regeneration.
+See `DNS and Long-Lived Connections`_ for details.

+  #.
 The lookups from Cilium follow the configuration of the environment it
      is in via ``/etc/resolv.conf``.
 When running as a kubernetes pod, the contents of ``resolv.conf`` are controlled via the ``dnsPolicy`` field of a